The Safest and Most Dangerous Places in New Castle, IN: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in New Castle is $426 per year, which is $38 less than the national average and $24 more than Indiana's state average.
-Below we compare cities similar to New Castle:
+The overall cost of crime per resident in New Castle is $426 per year, which is $38 less than the national average and $24 more than Indiana's state average.
+The comparison below uses cities similar to New Castle:

 • In Notre Dame, IN, crime costs $1,359 per person, which is $933 more than in New Castle.